I was a college sophomore, 19 years old, when I encountered (for the first and last time) the writing of the Marquis de Sade.

 Looking back to that lecture, our professor slammed us with the Marquis de Sade, a blitzkrieg attack.
 On that one day, unlike any other in my four years of college, teaching became an act of aggression.
 I experienced his words as weapons, and I instinctively moved into a primitive defensive stance, closing off my own path to learning.

 To sustain a fertile educational environment, both students and educators need to tolerate discomfort with new ideas.
 They need to welcome styles of thinking that clash with their own.
 People need to go boldly into a zone of No Safe Spaces.
 We need diverse opinions, questions that range from interesting to frightening.
 We need to challenge ourselves and others.
 But freedom of speech must also include empathy and thoughtfulness.
 We need to care about our neighbors, our partners in learning, our team.
 To push the boundaries of thought, we need to feel safe in our community.

 In the world of education, Safe Spaces and Unsafe Spaces are not antonyms.
 In fact, we need both, in balance, to support and sustain an institution that promotes discovery, creativity, experimentation, innovation.
 Unsafe and Safe must stand together, shoulder to shoulder, hand in hand.

 Let’s be safe.
 Let’s be unsafe.
 Let’s learn.

 Amy Kaufman Burk is an author and blogger.
 Her first novel, Hollywood High: Achieve The Honorable, was written in reaction to seeing gay boys bullied in high school.
 Her second novel, Tightwire, follows a rookie psych intern treating her first patient, a stormy young man who grew up in the circus.
-Amy blogs about a variety of subjects including parenting, LGBTQ and a Rolling Stones concert.
+Amy blogs about a variety of subjects including parenting, LGBTQ+ ally support, and a Rolling Stones concert.
 Amy also collaborates with educators who use her novels in their curriculum.
-To learn more about Amy, visit her website.